 Breastfeeding and COVID-19 mRNA vaccines:

-If a male gets a COVID-19 mRNA vaccine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a male gets a COVID-19 mRNA vaccine, could it affect fertility (ability to get a partner pregnant) or increase the chance of birth defects?

-Two studies found no differences in sperm production before and after getting a COVID-19 mRNA vaccine.
+Studies have found no differences in sperm production before and after getting a COVID-19 mRNA vaccine.
 In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.